-College Math MATH-005 3 hours

-This course is designed to give students a sound background of the basic principles underlying mathematics.
+College Math MATH-005 3 hours This course is designe d to give students a sour d background of the basic principles up derlying mathematics.
+Th e focus of the of the basic principles underlying mathematics.
 The focus of the curriculum is to improve basic computational skills and problemsolving abilities.
 There is a portion of the course where students may not use calculators.
 This is to develop the students' ability to demonstrate problem solving through organized work steps.
 This refresher course will acquaint students with the areas of basic mathematics: whole numbers, fractions, decimals, ratios, proportions, percents, metrics, geometry, measurement and integers.
 The students will also become acquainted with the areas of mathematics that have a significant effect on the consumer.
 Course offered fall and spring semesters.